s8srahme/codesphere-nov-challenge/README.md

 ![Countdown timer in dark mode](/countdown-timer-dark-mode.png)

-# Countdown Timer
+# ⏰ Countdown Timer

 A simple countdown timer made with React and TypeScript.
+It allows you to:

-The timer tracks time remaining until the beginning of the year 2024.
-You can also switch between dark and light mode if you want.
+- Track time remaining until the beginning of the year 2024
+- Switch between dark and light mode

 ## 🧐 What is inside?